 Dividend Growth Investing (DGI)

 This is a topic I cover frequently on this site.
 It is the foundation of my strategy to achieve my retirement goal, but not an exclusive tactic.
-You can look at my most recent monthly update on investment income here, or my investment income tab here to see my current holdings.
+You can look at my most recent monthly update on the investment income tab here to see my current holdings.
 Many of the blogs I follow focus almost exclusively on DGI, and its a good strategy.
 But I want to continue to diversify into other income producing investments and ventures.
 Expect to read a lot more on DGI as I aim for my goal to own 20 stocks by the end of 2014.
 You can check out my blogroll of other like-minded investors here.

 Real Estate Investing